1 Trillion Dollars in Mortgages in Canada (2010)

-The CAAMP (Canadian Association of Accredited Mortgage Professionals) put out their Fall Consumer Report and says that Canadians now hold over $1 Trillion in Mortgage debt.
-To be specific they said that:
+The CAAMP (Canadian Association of Accredited Mortgage Professionals) released their Fall Consumer Report and said Canadians, in 2010, held over $1 Trillion in Mortgage debt.
+To be specific, they said that:

 As of August 2010, there was $1.01 trillion in outstanding residential mortgage credit